tonyG433/Cyrox/.github/ISSUE_TEMPLATE/bug-repport.md

 ### Long/short description of your issue
 ***
-##Optional:
+## Optional:
 - Screenshot or a gif of your issue
+- Why could it be happening?
-- Submit a pull request
+- Submit a pull request and send a link to it